quantnetwork/blockchain-developer-exercises-foundations/CLASS1.md

 ``npm install -g npm-run``

 Finally, we need to install the dependencies.
-For that run:
+Before doing so, examine the file that stores the dependencies, called `package.json`.
+You will notice that this repository has a set of scripts to help development tasks, a set of administrative-related items, and two sets of dependencies.
+The first set, `dependencies` state the runtime dependencies, this is, the software packages you will need to use with your code.
+The second set, `devDependencies` set the dependencies for development that are not used in runtime (for example, the linter).

+To install the dependencies, run:

 ``npm i``